citp/privacy-policy-historical/m/my/myu/myus.com.md

 We collect several types of information from and about you when you access and use the Website, including the following:

 Non-Personal Information.
-When you visit the Website, we may collect non-personal information about you automatically as you navigate through the Website via certain Internet technology tools, including cookies, web beacons, and other tracking technologies. " _Non-personal information_ " we may collect includes, for example, your IP address, details about how you use the Website, what Website features you access, information regarding the type of browser and operating system that you use, what website you linked from to the Website, other websites you have visited, and other similar analytic data.
-Non-personal information also includes personal or non-personal information that has been aggregated or pseudonymized in such a way that you cannot easily be identified individually.
-We may use third party service providers to assist us in collecting and analyzing non-personal information or to provide advertisements or other content on the Website.
+When you visit the Website, we may collect non-Personal information about you automatically as you navigate through the Website via certain Internet technology tools, including cookies, web beacons, and other tracking technologies. " _Non-Personal information_ " we may collect includes, for example, details about how you use the Website, what Website features you access, information regarding the type of browser and operating system that you use, what website you linked from to the Website, other websites you have visited, and other similar analytic data.
+Non-Personal information also includes Personal or non-Personal information that has been aggregated or pseudonymized in such a way that you cannot easily be identified individually.
+We may use third party service providers to assist us in collecting and analyzing non-Personal information or to provide advertisements or other content on the Website.

 Personal Information.
-We may collect personal information: (1) when you provide it to us directly, including through forms on the Website (including, for example, when you register for our service, purchase a membership, use our services, or otherwise); (2) when you send us an email or contact us using the Help page or Live Chat; and (3) from third-party service providers who assist us in collecting and analyzing personal information.
+We may collect Personal information: (1) when you provide it to us directly, including through forms on the Website (including, for example, when you register for our service, purchase a membership, use our services, or otherwise); (2) when you send us an email or contact us using the Help page or Live Chat; and (3) from third-party service providers who assist us in collecting and analyzing Personal information.

+The providers of third-party apps, tools, widgets and plug-ins on our Website also may use automated means to collect information regarding your interactions with these features.
+This information is subject to the privacy policies or notices of those providers, and MyUS.com is not responsible for these providers' information policies.

 If you elect to post any information to publicly-accessible areas of the Website, you hereby grant to MyUS.com a perpetual, worldwide, irrevocable, fully-paid-up, royalty-free, nonexclusive license to use, reproduce, copy, modify, publish, distribute, perform, display, and create derivative works from such information (in whole or part) for any reason whatsoever.

 ## How We Use the Information We Collect

-We use personal and non-personal information:
+We use Personal and non-Personal information:

-  1. To determine how much traffic the Website receives, to statistically analyze Website usage, to diagnose problems with our server, to improve Website content, to customize the Website's content, layout and services, and to otherwise provide the Website to you and other users;
+  1. To determine how much traffic the Website receives, to statistically analyze Website usage, to diagnose technical and service problems, to improve Website content, to customize the Website's content, layout and services, and to otherwise provide the Website to you and other users;
   2. To process payments and complete transactions;
   3. To provide you with information regarding transactions or to otherwise contact you regarding administrative notice and communications related to your use of the Website;
-  4. To send an initial, one-time greeting, to send you notices with respect to receiving and forwarding your packages, to occasionally email you notifications of any announcements at MyUS.com, and to send newsletters or special offers to members if you have requested that service;
+  4. To send an initial, one-time greeting, to send you notices with respect to receiving and shipping your packages, to occasionally email you notifications of any announcements at MyUS.com, and to send newsletters or special offers to members if you have requested that service;
   5. To carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collection;
   6. To fulfill the purpose for which you provide it;
+  7. To comply with applicable legal requirements and our policies;
-  7. As otherwise may be disclosed at the point of collection; and
+  8. As otherwise may be disclosed at the point of collection; and
-  8. For any other purpose with your consent.
+  9. For any other purpose with your consent.

 We do not sell, rent, or loan our email lists to outside firms.

 We may retain the content of any emails or messages you send us, and your name, your email address, and our response in order to handle any follow-up questions you may have.
 We may also use this information to measure how effectively we address your concerns.

 ## Information Sharing and Disclosure to Third Parties

 Non-Personal Information.
-Because non-personal information does not identify who you are, we may share or disclose such information without restriction.
-For example, we may share or disclose non-personal information with our affiliates, suppliers, employees and agents, other businesses, and the government.
+Because non-Personal information does not identify who you are, we may share or disclose such information without restriction.
+For example, we may share or disclose non-Personal information with our affiliates, suppliers, employees and agents, other businesses, and the government.

 Personal Information.
-MyUS.com may share or disclose your personal information:
+MyUS.com may share or disclose your Personal information:

   1. To affiliated companies or other trusted businesses or persons who work on behalf of or with MyUS.com.
 MyUS.com may use third party service providers to host the Website or perform other Website functions, to help MyUS.com administer our business, or to communicate with you about offers or other information relevant to your relationship with MyUS.com.
 For example, we may provide your payment and financial information to third party service providers to process your payments and complete your transactions.
 All such third parties are subject to confidentiality obligations and are contractually obligated to maintain adequate security measures to protect your information;
   2. In response to subpoenas, to law enforcement or government officials for any reason, court orders, regulatory requests, or legal process, or to establish or exercise our legal rights or defend against legal claims;